ConCodesStuff/ConCodesStuff/README.md

-# Hi there 👋
+# Hiya, I'm Con

 I'm Con, a developer from the USA who has been programming since 2017.
-When I am not programming, you can find me on Discord, Watching Netflix or Playing Games.
+When I am not programming, you can find me on Discord, watching Netflix or playing games.